status-im/bigbrother-specs/data_sync/mvds.md

 ### Flow

 A maximum of one payload is sent to peers per epoch, this payload contains all `ACK`, `OFFER`, `REQUEST` and `MESSAGE` records for the specific peer.
-Payloads are created every epoch containing reactions to previously received records by peers or new records being sent out by nodes.
+Payloads are created every epoch, containing reactions to previously received records by peers or new records being sent out by nodes.

-Nodes have two modes with which they can send records, `BATCH` and `INTERACTIVE` mode.
+Nodes have two modes with which they can send records: `BATCH` and `INTERACTIVE` mode.
 The following rules dictate how nodes construct payloads every epoch for any given peer for both modes.

 #### Interactive Mode

- - A node initially offers a `MESSAGE` when attempting to send it to a peer, this means an `OFFER` is added to the next payload and the state for the given peer.
+ - A node initially offers a `MESSAGE` when attempting to send it to a peer.
+This means an `OFFER` is added to the next payload and state for the given peer.
- - When a node receives an `OFFER`, a `REQUEST` is added to the next payload and the state for the given peer.
+ - When a node receives an `OFFER`, a `REQUEST` is added to the next payload and state for the given peer.
- - When a node receives a `REQUEST` for a previously sent `OFFER`, the `OFFER` is removed from the state and the corresponding `MESSAGE` is added to the next payload and the state for the given peer.
+ - When a node receives a `REQUEST` for a previously sent `OFFER`, the `OFFER` is removed from the state and the corresponding `MESSAGE` is added to the next payload and state for the given peer.
  - When a node receives a `MESSAGE`, the `REQUEST` is removed from the state and an `ACK` is added to the next payload for the given peer.
  - When a node receives an `ACK`, the `MESSAGE` is removed from the state for the given peer.
  - All records that require retransmission are added to the payload, given `Send Epoch` has been reached.